mgaliar/minimega/src/user-apps.md

 # User Apps

-This is the documentation for phenix's user apps.
+This is the documentation for phenix user apps.

 ## Default User Apps

-- `app.go`: configures and starts user apps.
+- `app.go`: configures and starts user apps
-- `ntp.go`: configures a NTP server into the experiment infrastructure.
+- `ntp.go`: configures a NTP server into the experiment infrastructure
-- `option.go`: ??? options in user apps ???
+- `option.go`: TODO
-- `serial.go`: configures a Serial interface on a VM image.
+- `serial.go`: configures a Serial interface on a VM image
-- `startup.go`: configures minimega startup injections based on OS type.
+- `startup.go`: configures minimega startup injections based on OS type
-- `user.go`: used to shell out with JSON payload to customer user apps.
+- `user.go`: used to shell out with JSON payload to customer user apps
-- `vyatta.go`: the Vyatta user app is used to customize a vyatta router image.
+- `vyatta.go`: the Vyatta user app is used to customize a vyatta router image --
   This includes setting interfaces, ACL rules, IPSec VPN settings, etc.

 !!! todo